jeffrey-garcia-wong/system-design-interview/README.md

       for locality or governance.

 2. Concurrency
-    > If high consistency is required, consider read/write requests in primary node (master), otherwise distribute read requests to replicas (but beware of replication lags)
+    > If *strong consistency* is required, consider read/write requests in primary node (master), otherwise distribute read requests to replicas (but beware of replication lags)

 3. Business Process